Savory Greek Yogurt Recipes

 - 1 container plain Greek yogurt 7 ounces

-For the Everything Bagel Savory Yogurt:
+For Everything Bagel Savory Yogurt:

 - 1 teaspoon Everything Bagel Seasoning Mix